Computer-Assisted Total Knee Replacement

 How does it work?

 Navigation technology uses special tracking devices, providing the surgeon a comprehensive understanding of your joint mechanics in the operating room (OR).
 As the surgeon moves an instrument within the joint, special infrared trackers calculate its position and wireless instruments instantaneously transfer the data to a computer.
 This information is then displayed on a monitor as an interactive model of the anatomy or blueprint that supplies the surgeon with all the angles, lines and measurements of your unique anatomy.
-The surgeon will then replace the diseased bone with new, artificial joint components often called prosthesis or implants.
+The knee surgeon will then replace the diseased bone with new, artificial joint components often called prosthesis or implants.
 Joint implants are engineered to replicate a normal, healthy joint.

 With certain techniques, the surgeon may use pins that hold trackers around the incision site of your joint.
 These temporary placeholders give the computer key information and may make the surgery even more exact, but it does mean that there is a possibility of additional scarring at the pin points.
 Emerging technologies and alternative techniques may reduce the number of incisions and therefore reduce scarring.